raulonlab/chatnerds/README.md

 PODCAST_SHOW_PROGRESS_BAR=True  # (Default: True) Show a progress bar while downloading
 ```

-The application also saves certain runtime settings in the file `.chatnerds.env` (for example, the active nerd).
-It's not necessary to touch this file since is handled automatically by the application.
+The application also stores runtime settings in the `.chatnerds.env` file, such as the active nerd configuration.
+It's not necessary to touch this file, as it is handled automatically by the application.

 ## License

-MIT
+This project is under the MIT License.
+For more details, see the LICENSE file.